elabore-coop/ux-tools/mail_activity_plan/README.rst

 Provide a name, select a model, select action "[generate_activities]", select a plan.

-Once your new server action is configured, go to an instance of the chosen model, click on the server action to generate automatically the activities of the plan
+Once your new server action is configured, go to an instance of the chosen model, click on the server action to generate automatically the activities of the plan.

+If nobody is assigned to a activity, the current user will be automatically assigned.

 Known issues / Roadmap
 ======================